Emergence of cosmic space in Tsallis modified gravity from equilibrium and non-equilibrium thermodynamic perspective

-The rate of change of total entropy using the equations \eqref{TE_NEQ} and \eqref{EP_NEQ_EQ5} is
+The rate of change of total entropy using the equations~\eqref{TE_NEQ} and~\eqref{EP_NEQ_EQ5} is

-Comparing the equations \eqref{HEM4} and \eqref{HEM1}, we can write
+Comparing the equations~\eqref{HEM4} and~\eqref{HEM1}, we can write

-Using the law of emergence \eqref{EP_NEQ_EQ14}, the equation \eqref{HEM5} can be written as
+Using the law of emergence~\eqref{EP_NEQ_EQ14}, the equation~\eqref{HEM5} can be written as

-Here $N_{\text{sur}}-N_{\text{bulk}}\geq 0$, which implies that the total entropy is non-decreasing for $n+1-\delta\left(n-1\right) \geq 0$.
-Hence, the generalized second law is satisfied for $\delta<\frac{n+1}{n-1}$.
-We assume the upper bound for the parameter $\delta$ obtained from the maximization condition to be true for the following.
+Here $N_{\text{sur}}-N_{\text{bulk}}\geq 0$, which implies that the total entropy is non-decreasing for $n+1-\beta\left(n-1\right) > 0$.
+Hence, the generalized second law is satisfied for $\beta<\frac{n+1}{n-1}$.
+We assume the upper bound for the parameter $\beta$ obtained from the maximization condition to be true for the following.
 Now to check the convexity condition, the second derivative of entropy is to be considered, which can be obtained from the above equation by differentiating with the cosmic time, and we get as,

-In an asymptotically de Sitter universe, in the final stage $N_{\text{sur}}=N_{\text{bulk}}$, hence the first term in the above equation will vanish and for $\ddot{S}<0$, $\dot{N}_{\text{sur}}-\dot{N}_{\text{bulk}}$ should be less than zero.
-From the definition of bulk and surface degrees of freedom in equation \eqref{EP_NEQ_EQ14} and using the Friedmann equations \eqref{FLRW1_NEQ} and \eqref{FLRW2_NEQ} we know that
+In an asymptotically de Sitter universe, in the final stage, $N_{\text{sur}}=N_{\text{bulk}}$, hence the first term in the above equation will vanish and for $\ddot{S}<0$, $\dot{N}_{\text{sur}}-\dot{N}_{\text{bulk}}$ should be less than zero.
+From the definition of bulk and surface degrees of freedom in equation~\eqref{EP_NEQ_EQ14} and using the Friedmann equations~\eqref{FLRW1_NEQ} and~\eqref{FLRW2_NEQ}, we know that

-Substituting the above equation \eqref{HEM9} and its derivative in to \eqref{HEM7} results to
+Substituting the above equation~\eqref{HEM9} and its derivative in to~\eqref{HEM7} results to

-The derivative of equation \eqref{HEM1} will also lead to the same result.
-For $\delta=1$, the above expressions of the first derivative and second derivative of total entropy \eqref{HEM1} reduces to the corresponding derivatives of entropy in Einstein's gravity \cite{https://doi.org/10.48550/arxiv.2002.02121}.
-From the above equation, the condition for the second derivative of the entropy to be negative at least in the final stage is
+The derivative of equation~\eqref{HEM1} will also lead to the same result~\eqref{HEM3}.
+For $\beta=1$, the above expressions of the first and second derivatives of total entropy~\eqref{HEM1} reduce to the corresponding derivatives of entropy in Einstein's gravity~\cite{https://doi.org/10.48550/arxiv.2002.02121}.
+From the above equation, the condition for the second derivative of the entropy to be negative, at least in the final stage, is